Butovskaya line

 The line interchanges with Line 9 at Ulitsa Starokachalovskaya and Line 6 at Bittsevsky Park.

 Stations

 Rolling stock

-The line shares the Varshavskoe depot (№ 8) with the Serpukhovsko-Timiryazevskaya line.
+The line shares the Varshavskoe depot (No. 8) with the Serpukhovsko-Timiryazevskaya line.
 Specially built class 81-740/741 (Rusich) trains serve this line.
 These were designed for outdoor operation.
 A total of 12 three-car trains are currently assigned.

 Recent developments and future plans

 Although the light metro was indeed innovative, it also received its share of criticism from different social groups and the media, which could well affect its future.